Mission and History

 Faculty members respond to more than 100,000 phone calls and e-mail messages each year on routine and urgent matters and also engage in long-term advising projects for local governing boards, legislative committees, and statewide commissions.

-In addition, faculty members annually publish approximately 50 books, periodicals, and other reference works related to state and local government.
-Each day that the General Assembly is in session, the School produces the Daily Bulletin, which reports on the day’s activities for members of the legislature and others who need to follow the course of legislation.
+In addition, faculty members annually publish approximately 50 books, manuals, reports, articles, bulletins, and other print and online content related to state and local government.
+Each day that the General Assembly is in session, the School produces the Daily Bulletin Online, which reports on the day’s activities for members of the legislature and others who need to follow the course of legislation.

-The Master of Public Administration Program is a full-time, two-year program that serves up to 60 students annually.
-It consistently ranks among the best public administration graduate programs in the country, particularly in city management.
+The Master of Public Administration Program is offered in two formats.
+The full-time, two-year residential program serves up to 60 students annually.
+In 2013 the School launched MPA@UNC, an online format designed for working professionals and others seeking flexibility while advancing their careers in public service.
+The School's MPA program consistently ranks among the best public administration graduate programs in the country, particularly in city management.
 With courses ranging from public policy analysis to ethics and management, the program educates leaders for local, state, and federal governments and nonprofit organizations.

 Established in 1931 as the Institute of Government, the School provides educational, advisory, and research services for state and local governments.
 The School of Government is also home to specialized centers focused on information technology and environmental finance.